ietf-wg-cellar/flac-specification/rfc_backmatter.md

 0x4AC1 3EDB
 ```

-The MD5sum of this is indeed the same as the one found in the streaminfo metadata block.
+The MD5 checksum of this is indeed the same as the one found in the streaminfo metadata block.

 ## Decoding example 3